 How do you get screened for cervical cancer?

-Well-woman exams generally include a Pap test or HPV test as needed, starting when you turn 21 years old.
-Most people only need these tests every 3-5 years since cancer takes a very long time to develop.
+Wellness exams usually include a Pap test and/or HPV test as needed.
+Most people only need testing every 5 years, since cancer takes a very long time to develop.
 Your doctor or nurse will let you know how often you should be tested.

 How is cervical cancer diagnosed?

-If you have an abnormal Pap test or positive HPV test result, your doctor or nurse may suggest more tests or treatment.
-This testing can be another Pap test, an HPV test, or a colposcopy — a procedure that helps your doctor look more closely at your cervix to see if there are precancerous cells.
+If you have an abnormal Pap test or positive HPV test result, your doctor or nurse may want to do more tests or treatments — like a colposcopy (a procedure that helps your doctor look more closely at your cervix to see if there are precancerous cells).

-During a colposcopy, they might also do a biopsy – a procedure to remove a small piece of tissue from your cervix.
-The tissue is sent to a lab and examined for signs of cervical cancer.
+If they do a colposcopy, they might also do a biopsy — a procedure to remove a small piece of tissue from your cervix.
+Your doctor will send the tissue to a lab to test it for signs of cervical cancer.